 How it works

 Neurologically, chemical compounds in cannabis map over to the brain’s endocannabinoid system.
-It attaches to receptions involved with appetite, memory, mood, and pain sensation.
+They attach to receptions involved with appetite, memory, mood, and pain sensation.
 This performance imitates that of opioids’ interaction with their receptors.

 As the brain works, dopamine motivates you to meet your needs.
 Once a need has been met, the brain’s nucleus accumbens center in the hypothalamus triggers serotonin.
 Serotonin leads to feelings of happiness and well-being which, in turn, inhibits the motivation of dopamine.